 United States U.S. fancy U.S. No. 1 U.S. No. 2

 Temperature: 50 to 60 F, 10 to 15.6 C. At 50 F, 10 C or lower, watermelons lose color.
 At 60 F, 15.6 C or higher they decay.
 Relative humidity: 90% Mist: no Typical shelf life: 14 to 21 days Ethylene-sensitive (Do not store or transport with ethylene-producing commodities.)
 Susceptible to chilling injury (Damage sometimes is not apparent until produce is returned to a higher temperature.
 At temperatures of 32-50 F, 0-10 C, watermelons are subject to chill injury.)
 After one week at 32 F, 0 C, they will develop an off-flavor and become pitted.
 For about a week, holding watermelons at room temperature can improve flavor and coloring, and can be held for up to three weeks at 50 to 60 F, 10 to 15.6 C, but it is best to sell quickly.
 When stored at higher temperatures, color will deepen.
 Once picked, watermelon sugar content does not increase.

-- More than 50% of all consumers purchased watermelon in the past 12 months.
+- 46% of consumers said they purchased watermelon in the past year.